* FTSEurofirst 300 index up 0.3 pct

 * Strong PMIs help Spain but weakness returns to France

-positively on Monday, buoyed by strong economic data from China
+month positively on Monday, buoyed by strong economic data from

-that helped to allay concerns about growth rates there.
+China that helped to allay concerns about growth rates in the

 Basic resources stocks, including miners and other

-commodity companies, rose 1.3 percent, one of the biggest
+commodity companies, rose 1.3 percent, the biggest sectoral

-sectoral gainers, after data showed Chinese factory activity
+gainer, after data showed Chinese factory activity expanded at

 The pan-European FTSEurofirst 300 index rose 0.3

-The CAC index underperformed, up 0.1 percent, as
+The CAC index underperformed, down 0.1 percent, as

 data showed France's manufacturing sector fell back into